jorexdeveloper/termux-ubuntu/README.md

 **This is definitely a bad idea and you are completely liable for any unintended effects of this action**.

 Just remember, I am mostly lazy and would never implement an anti-root-fuse for absolutely no reason.

+Let me know if you find any issues or suggest any improvements in the [issues section](https://github.com/jorexdeveloper/termux-ubuntu/issues "The issues section.")

 ## License